shaefelinger/codepedia/src/CSS/centering.md

 ### C.) Block-Level-Element

-a) if you do know the height, you can center vertically like: (It’s fairly common to *not* know the height)
+a) if you do know the height, you can center vertically like: (But it’s fairly common to *not* know the height)

 ```css
 .parent {